 This one was a lot easier to put together, after I had practiced on the sample.
 It was exciting to watch the mini quilt take shape!
 I decided to make the small geese shapes with the darker color and have the shadow of that color be a lower volume of the base.
-I love the effect!
+What a great effect!

-I had seen so many people use a plain white background, so I wanted to make this one a little differently.
-I love how this low volume red fabric added a note of interest to the rest of the fabrics!
+I wanted to make this one a little differently.
+I decided against a plain white background.
+This low volume red fabric added a note of interest to the rest of the fabrics!
 I sandwiched this all together and did some very intentional straight line quilting.
 I was extremely pleased with the finished mini quilt!

 For the backing, I used a fun rainbow dot fabric.
 I stumbled upon this at my LQS (local quilt shop).
 I had to scoop it up and it turned out PERFECT!

 As with all my swap packages, I love to send extras!
 I just love rainbows.
 Who doesn’t love handmade goodies!
 Check out my partner’s swap package!
 She loved it!
 She loved all of it!!!

 I hope you decide to try this fun pattern.
 One day, I would love to make an entire quilt from it – it is sooooo good!

 If you would like to learn the Foundation Paper Piecing technique, I recommend you reach out to your local quilt shop.
 I hope someone there would be able to offer this in a class for you.
 If this is not available for you, or if you would like to learn at your own pace – Check out my YouTube Video on Foundation Paper Piecing!